abdulmumeen-abdullahi/Object-Detection-in-Flood-Damage/README.md

 ![download](https://github.com/user-attachments/assets/b1a8df04-c5a3-443d-8fac-7231bae8fe7f)
 ![download](https://github.com/user-attachments/assets/457b65a3-f20a-42bb-88d6-1db4c2c8fef4)

+## 🔹 Model Limitations
+Despite stable training losses and robust architecture, the model's performance shows variability due to class imbalance, particularly the underrepresentation of flooded_building instances in the dataset.
+This skewed distribution led to uneven learning, where the model consistently favored more frequent classes, resulting in suboptimal recall and lower average precision across minority classes—even with augmentation strategies applied.

 ## 🔹 Business Use Cases
 This object detection system can assist: <br/>
 - Disaster Response Agencies: Automatically identify people and affected infrastructure to guide rescue operations.